The Parent's Guide to Tournament Etiquette

 While the dress code technically applies to the Archers on the line, it is recommended that parents and coaches dress in a way that respects the professional nature of the event.

 - Pro-Tip: Wear comfortable, layered clothing.
-Indoor facilities can vary in temperature.
-One area might be chilly while the another is warm.
+Indoor facilities can vary in temperature: one area might be chilly while the another is warm.
+For Outdoor, check the weather forecast at the tournament site, not just at your hotel/home.
+Bring layers and be ready for anything.